 Curcumin is the main ingredient in the Indian spice turmeric and a potential cancer fighter.
 Lab studies show it can suppress the transformation, proliferation, and invasion of cancerous cells for a wide array of cancers.
 Research in humans is ongoing.

 Cooking Methods Matter

 How you cook meat can make a difference in how big a cancer risk it poses.
 Frying, grilling, and broiling meats at very high temperatures causes chemicals to form that may increase cancer risk.
 Other cooking methods such as stewing, braising, or steaming appear to produce fewer of those chemicals.
-And when you do stew the meat, remember to add plenty of healthy, protective vegetables.
+And when you do stew the meat, remember to add plenty of healthy vegetables.

 A Berry Medley With a Punch

 Strawberries and raspberries have a phytochemical called ellagic acid.
 This powerful antioxidant may actually fight cancer in several ways at once, including deactivating certain cancer causing substances and slowing the growth of cancer cells.
 There is not, though, enough proof yet to say it can fight cancer in humans.